haoyangofficial/MdaCD/README.md

 ```
 Ubuntu 20.04 (Focal)
 CUDA 12.8
-An NVIDIA GPU with at least 16GB RAM
+An NVIDIA GPU with at least 16GB VRAM
 ```

 2. Create an environment with Python 3.8, then install these necessary packages: